Most people set goals at the beginning of the year, but you can set them at any time! Here’s our Musician’s Guide to Setting & Achieving Goals.

 STEP 2: Write Your Goals Down

-• Give dates for when you want to achieve each one.
+- Give a date for when you want to achieve each one

-Keeping them within your sights will keep them in your mind and, in turn, keep you in the right mindset.
+Keeping them in your sights will keep them in your mind and, in turn, keep you in the right mindset.

 1. Start With An Easy Goal And Get It Done

 One of the primary reasons people don’t end up achieving their goals or their new year’s resolutions is they set themselves up to fail.
 They accidentally choose goals that take a lot of discipline and time to achieve.
 However, there is nothing wrong with having big goals.
 Here’s what I recommend to overcome this issue…

 Choose a simple goal and get it achieved within the next two weeks.
 This will start your momentum and get you feeling like you are in full forward motion.

 Think of a small, achievable goal that only takes four to five hours or so to complete.